PikaJew002/handrolled-project/README.md

 # Using Handrolled in a Project

-This repository provides a quick way to get your PHP project up and running with Handrolled;
+This repository provides a quick way to get your PHP project up and running with Handrolled.

-Simply clone this repository to a new directory and `composer install` and you're good to go;
+Simply clone this repository to a new directory and `composer install` and you're good to go.

 ```sh
 mkdir project-directory